Dr. Witold Lapinski:

 Dr. Annette Held:

 Since I can think I was fascinated by traveling and animals.
 After school I moved to Tenerife in an old VW bus and was living and working there for five years.
 Then there was a special moment for me and I started studying veterinary in Munich and Las Palmas de Gran Canaria.
 I finished my studies in Munich and started with my thesis and working in small veterinarian practice.
 But soon this was not enough.
 I was traveling again to many countries (Sri Lanka, South Africa, Namibia, Zanzibar and more) and was working there with different species of animals and animal welfare projects.
+Currently I run a website related to dogs from the perspective of a dog keeper and veterinarian in German language AllesHundOderWas.
 And now it’s time for a new experience: the Amazonas.

 Additional interesting links: